A Beginner's Guide On How To Invest in ETFs in Singapore

 - How frequently does the ETF report their holdings?

-- What is the holding and weightings of the ETF?
+- What are the holding and weightings of the ETF?

 Furthermore, you can also evaluate the ETF by looking at the expense ratio, liquidity, tracking error and bid-ask spread.

-If you’re a Singaporean, you would know that one of the most hotly discussed ETF would be the Straits Times Index (STI) ETF, a stock market index made up of the top 30 largest and most liquid companies listed in Singapore.
+If you’re a Singaporean, you would know that one of the most popular ETFs would be the Straits Times Index (STI) ETF, a stock market index made up of the top 30 largest and most liquid companies listed in Singapore.
 Company stocks that constitute the STI ETF include DBS, OCBC, UOB, Singtel, Jardine Matheson, Capitaland, Keppel Corporation and more.

 If you decide to trade in the STI ETF, you realise that there are two of it to choose from: